Homemade Basil Pesto with a Twist

 Instructions

-- Add first four ingredients to food processor or blender.
+- Add cheese, salt, garlic, and pine nuts in with the basil.
 Blend until finely minced.
 While the processor is turning pour in olive oil.
 Continue until pesto is smooth.

 - Line cookie sheet with parchment paper, drop heaping spoonfuls onto sheet.